Gnostic God Abraxas – The Great Archon – The God Above All Gods

 Abraxas resonates with “The Great Archon”.

-In the 2nd century AD, some Gnostic sects, who thought of matter as evil and the spirit as good and believed that salvation came through esoteric knowledge, or gnosis, personified Abraxas and initiated a cult.
+In the 2nd century AD, some Gnostic sects, who thought of matter as evil and the spirit as good, believed that salvation came through esoteric knowledge, or gnosis, personified by Abraxas, initiated the cult OF Abraxas.

 The number 365 corresponds to the numerical value of the seven Greek letters that form the name Abraxas.